Red1C3/gl-shader-loader/Readme.md

 ## Support
 So far it only provides a vertex-fragment shaders support, so it is safe to say that is supports 3.3 onwards, it should work with C++11 onwards compilers too.

+## Requirements
+glbinding library should be installed and initilized before using the loader.

 ## Usage
 The library has a single class that provides static methods for loading, the methods recieve the paths of the shaders and return a shader program handle, the loader expects an existant OpenGL context, otherwise it will fail.